Why is it important to stop finger counting?

 Finger counting is usually linked to Place Value issues

-When kids struggle with recognising, adding and subtracting numbers in their heads, it is usually linked to having trouble with Place Value.
+When students struggle with recognising, adding and subtracting numbers in their heads, it is usually linked to having trouble with Place Value.

 If you have to add up 42 + 36 on your fingers, how do you know which numbers are in the tens place and which numbers are in the units place?
 How do you know that the answer is 78, not 7+8 = 15, or 7 - 8 = 1?